alexbrashear/NYT-Madness-2016/README.md

 # NYT-Madness-2016
-Hack Day project at NYT to score office bracket pool

-Project by @alexbrashear and @ashott
+Hack Day project at NYT to score office bracket pool by @alexbrashear and @ashott